vharish23/Python/README.md

-# Python
-This Repository contains list of my Python projects, their codes and possible Reports
+This Repository contains list of my Python projects, their code and possibly Reports